 The splattering of the water blended with the voices of the women and snapping beans and shelling peas.
 Children paused in their games to hear much more than intended.

-One evening my mother’s mother looked to the crescent moon and declared; “They had just invented the train when I was born, the car came after I had all but two of my children, the airplane after more than half of my grandchildren and you my daughter will live to see men go to and walk on that moon.”
+One evening my mother’s mother looked to the crescent moon and declared, “When I was a child trains were earth shaking clanging puffing magic carriages across the country, The cantankerous automobile came after I had all but two of my children.
+My first ride on an airplane was to come here came along after more than half of my grandchildren and you my daughter will live to see men go to and walk on that moon.”
 And so she did.

 Stars.
 These summers of our earliest memories were of night skies filled with the blinking of stars making the rising lightening bugs difficult to discern as they joined the patterns of the constellations.